Current Event December 16, 2014

-As the ocean rises, some island nations might actually disappear.
-This audio story considers the plight of island nations at risk of slipping under water as sea levels rise.
-The political, economic and personal consequences are considered as you hear what could be done to prevent catastrophic changes in our geography.
+As the ocean rises, some island nations might disappear and the coastlines change.
+This is critical for some island nations that are at risk of slipping under water as sea levels rise.
+Political, economic and personal consequences are factors in how the climate problems in these nations are dealt with.
+Listen to learn what can be done to prevent these catastrophic changes in our geography.

 What happens when human structures and nature come into conflict?
 Ocean Beach in San Francisco is naturally eroding, but the consequence of this shifting shoreline is that a sewage treatment plant is put in peril.
 Without intervention, raw sewage could be dumped into the ocean.
 A rock wall has temporarily stabilized the pipeline, but not without complications.
-Now other solutions are being considered, including construction of an artificial dune.
+Listen to learn about the other solutions that are being considered, including construction of an artificial dune.

 Current Event July 1, 2014

 100 years ago, the shot that was heard around the world and started World War I was fired.
 It fatally wounded Archduke Franz Ferdinand, the heir to the Austrian-Hungarian throne, and his wife, Sophie.
 The assassins did not realize it would unleash a world war.
 Listen to this radio story to find out why.